hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 Obviously, use of movie soundtracks truly enlarged and invigorated the cinema artform: just the idea that you could have music specifically composed and recorded for the movie itself changed the genre, to say nothing of eidetic music, sound effects, and so on.

 **Lil Nas X** is another one of my favorite examples.
 At one point he was just some unemployed guy in his bedroom, finding beats online and rapping over them.
-He found a beat by some Dutch guy making beats in his attic—that he'd made by sampling a Nine Inch Nails song—and licensed if for $30; Lil Nas X shared his song  ["Old Town Road,"](https://en.wikipedia.org/wiki/Old_Town_Road) online, and it became huge...  the megahit of 2019.
+He found a beat by some Dutch guy making beats in his attic—that he'd made by sampling a Nine Inch Nails song—and licensed it for $30; Lil Nas X shared his song  ["Old Town Road,"](https://en.wikipedia.org/wiki/Old_Town_Road) online, and it became huge...  the megahit of 2019.

 <center>
 <iframe title="New York Times Video - Embed Player" width="480" height="321" frameborder="0" scrolling="no" allowfullscreen="true" marginheight="0" marginwidth="0" id="nyt_video_player" src="https://www.nytimes.com/video/players/offsite/index.html?videoId=100000006445156"></iframe>